Call Us TODAY on 020 3588 4240

 High Court Enforcement Agents will attend the addresses permitted under the Taking Control of Goods Regulations to locate goods and take them into control in the normal way.
 Goods can be sold by auction or by private treaty depending on the nature and type of goods.

 Antiques and collectables are often best sold by private treaty or by specialist auctioneers.
 Sometimes a member of the family may want to buy an item that is in the residuary estate and which has sentimental value.
-This sale becomes a sale by private treaty but will require an Order of the Court permitting the sale at the best price possible.
+This Create Sales becomes a sale by private treaty but will require an Order of the Court permitting the sale at the best price possible.

 If goods are sold which achieve more than the value of the face of the Writ of Control, then once the judgment debt, interest, court fees, and High Court Enforcement Officer fees are discharged, the remaining balance will be returned to the Executors or Administrators to distribute in the normal way.